On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Introduction

 The challenge with using second-kind integral equations is that while their discretized linear systems are well-conditioned, they are dense; consequently, a naive solver will have cubic cost $O(m^3)$.
 It has been observed that for many physical problems, these dense linear systems can nevertheless be solved in linear or nearly linear time.
-This is the observation underpinning a variety of methods devised for the solution of second-order two-point boundary value problems \cite{starr-bvp,greengard-two-point,lee-stiff}.
+This observation underpins a variety of methods devised for the solution of second-order two-point boundary value problems \cite{starr-bvp,greengard-two-point,lee-stiff}, as well as the class of fast multipole methods \cite{greengard-fast}.

-This paper employs a more direct approach to solving for $\sigma$.
-Briefly, our method contains three steps.
+In this paper, we compute $\sigma$ using a more direct algorithm than previous methods for solving second-kind integral equations.
+At a high level, our approach consists of three steps.
 First, we use the integral equation form of the problem to produce $m$ local solutions of the equation \eqref{eq:main_prob} with homogeneous boundary values.
 Next, we solve a banded linear system to match the boundary values of the local solutions.
-While this step introduces extraneous loss of accuracy similar to a finite element scheme, it is corrected by the method of deferred corrections, in which we recursively solve for the residual solutions on the entire interval $[a,b]$.
+While this step introduces extraneous loss of accuracy similar to a finite element scheme, it is corrected by the use of deferred corrections, in which we recursively solve for the residual solutions on the entire interval $[a,b]$.
 Computing the right hand side of the residual equation requires applying the integral operators defined by the biharmonic Green's function and its derivatives to an arbitrary function on the entire interval $[a,b]$, for which we provide a linear time algorithm.
-This linear time algorithm is modeled after the fast multipole method \cite{greengard-fast} for applying certain dense matrices to vectors.

 The asymptotic CPU time of our algorithm is $O(m n^3 \log(1/\epsilon))$, where $\epsilon$ is machine precision, $n$ is a user-selected integer (the number of points for each local solution), and $m$ is the number of local solutions, or discretization nodes.
-The complexity of the algorithm is linear in the number of discretization nodes, but nevertheless achieves full machine accuracy.
+The complexity of the algorithm is linear in the number of discretization nodes, but nevertheless achieves full accuracy.
 In this sense, our algorithm realizes the advantages of finite element methods' small CPU time while maintaining the numerical accuracy afforded by second-kind integral equations.

 The rest of the paper is structured as follows.
 In Section \ref{sec:prelim}, we review the mathematical and numerical tools we will be using in our algorithm.
 In Section \ref{sec:algorithm}, we describe in detail the algorithm for solving \eqref{eq:main_prob}--\eqref{bdry4}.
 In Section \ref{sec:experiments}, we provide the results of numerical experiments.